 Students who elect to audit a course will be assessed a special audit rate.
 Students age 55 and older may audit a course at a significantly reduced "Senior Audit" rate.
 The student is responsible for payment of any fees associated with an audited course.

 Verification of Enrollment

 Currently enrolled students may obtain verification of their enrollment status via the myPeak portal.
+Enrollment verification is available two weeks prior to the start of each semester.

 Transcripts